RickStrahl/BlogPosts/2021-06/Running-.NET-Core-Apps-on-a-Framework-other-than-Compiled-Version/RunningNetCoreAppsOnAFrameworkOtherThanCompiledVersion.md

 If runtime availability is a major issue for your application, there's always the option of shipping the runtime as part of the application, in a self-contained application.
 It's great that this option exists, and it works just fine.
 But it will bloat the size of the unpacked application in the 70mb range at minimum, which is not ideal to say the least.

 ## Summary
 Runtime availability is a complex topic, and I'm greatly oversimplifying in this post.
-In fact, https://github.com/dotnet/runtime/blob/main/docs/design/features/framework-version-resolution.md[Microsoft has a huge document](https://github.com/dotnet/runtime/blob/main/docs/design/features/framework-version-resolution.md) that goes into all the details of this, and while it has everything you need to know in there, it's not exactly easy to figure out when you're in a hurry.
+In fact, [Microsoft has a huge document](https://github.com/dotnet/runtime/blob/main/docs/design/features/framework-version-resolution.md) that goes into all the details of this, and while it has everything you need to know in there, it's not exactly easy to figure out when you're in a hurry.
 In this post, I've addressed a few common scenarios and hopefully this makes it easier at a glance to see what will work and what won't.
 And if your use case is more complex, there's the Microsoft document.

 ## References